semantic-release/npm/README.md

 }
 ```

 The `npmPublish` and `tarballDir` option can be used to skip the publishing to the `npm` registry and instead, release the package tarball with another plugin.
-For example with the [github](https://github.com/semantic-release/github):
+For example with the [github](https://github.com/semantic-release/github) plugin:

 ```json
 {